 UCAS code: 105L CertHE/SC

-The Certificate in Higher Education Social Care is a one-year course run by Middlesbrough College and Stockton Riverside College in partnership with Teesside University and local social care employers.
+The Certificate in Higher Education Social Care is a one-year course run by Middlesbrough College, Redcar and Cleveland College and Stockton Riverside College in partnership with Teesside University and local health and social care employers.
 Course content matches that of the first year of the FdSc Health, Wellbeing and Social Support.

 £500 cash available to kick-start your degree – for travel, accommodation or other living expensesEligibility criteria apply